-Based on the Moh’s scale of hardness, Tanzanite is 6.5-7 which means it is a slightly soft gemstone, the same as Emerald but less brittle, and therefore needs to be treated with care.
+Based on the Moh’s scale of hardness, Tanzanite is 6.5 to 7 which means it is a slightly soft gemstone, similar to Emerald but less brittle, and therefore needs to be treated with care.
 Diamond is the hardest gemstone, scoring a 10 on the scale.

 Do not use jewellery cleaner as the chemicals will be too harsh for the Tanzanite.
 Instead clean it gently with a soft toothbrush using warm soapy water and dry with a soft cloth.
 Avoid ultrasonic cleaning.

-With just a single source and limited supply, it is believed that with the current mining rate, only somewhere between 15-20 more years of Tanzanite in the ground are left.
-Ultimately, this indicates that beyond our present generation there will be no more Tanzanite thus those purchasing today are the last of first-time buyers of this precious gemstone.
+With just a single source and limited supply, it is believed that with the current mining rate, there remains approximately only 15 to 20 more years of Tanzanite in the ground.
+Ultimately, this indicates that beyond our present generation, the mining of Tanzanite will cease thus those purchasing today are the last first-time buyers of this precious gemstone.